zebranrain/jason-service/README.md

 # Littlejohn (a Robinhood mock)

+![Toggling Timeframes](https://github.com/zebranrain/jason-service/blob/master/images/01_timeframes.gif)

-> It's an interactive stock chart similar to Robinhood.com.
+Littlejohn is an interactive stock chart, modeled after the one at Robinhood.com.
 Like the eponymous sidekick, it's not quite as handsome.

-![Toggling Timeframes](https://github.com/zebranrain/jason-service/blob/master/images/01_timeframes.gif)

 It makes calls to an endpoint serving historical stock price data and renders this data as a simple line chart.
 The user can toggle between timeframes (e.g. 1D, 1W), and the chart is dynamically updated with datapoints for that timeframe.